jefsnare/an-event-apart/Practical Branding/index.md

 - Logo mark, color palette, art direction and typefaces

 ####Logo mark
-- Logo mark -> Many people think their logo is their brand -- "Your logo is not your brand, but simply a foundation and identifier"
+- Logo mark -> Many people think their logo is their brand AND "Your logo is not your brand, but simply a foundation and identifier"
 - "An icon should be neutral enough" - Shaun Adams
 - Spotify, Airbnb and VOX are examples of good redesign
 - Airbnb wanted to create a symbol with their redesign